MaxResnick/FMLT/README.md

 ### Max Resnick

 ### Acknowledgements:
 Thanks to Haishan Yang, William Hardson, Umut Acikel, and Anupam Upadhyay.
-For assisting with the first iteration of this project which was first inteded for a UN competition.
+For assisting with the first iteration of this project.
 That version is available at https://colab.research.google.com/drive/1RpQGlfvw1KL_CmZE0TDXUjH5q0V81O5H#scrollTo=cuXc_yViG5-T

 ### Introduction